npgrosser/houston/README.md

   <img src="images/houston-transparent-enhanced.png" width="400">
 </p>

-Houston is a [context aware](#user-content-context) AI Assistant for your Terminal that allows you to accomplish a wide range of tasks by giving simple, natural language instructions.
+Houston is an AI Assistant and script generator for your Terminal that allows you to accomplish a wide range of tasks by giving simple, natural language instructions.
+It is [context aware](#user-content-context) and can translate your plain English instructions into simple scripts or shell commands, while giving you the option to review it before it is executed.
-He translates your plain english instructions into Bash (or PowerShell) scripts, while giving you the option of reviewing the script before it is executed.
+On Linux and Mac, the default scripting language is Bash, and on Windows, it is PowerShell.

 ## Installation